 So what, specifically, can you do if you have chronic pain?
-What strategies could you try?

 For some reason (not yet fully understood by researchers) going plant-based seems to help people who have fibromyalgia.
 Eating fruits and vegetables all day appears to correct some aspects of the condition, reducing reporting pain levels.